EmiRoberti77/cdk_kinesis_stream_sample/readme.md

 ### 3. **Error Handling**

-The `try-catch` block ensures any errors during the API call are logged and handled gracefully.
+The `try-catch` block for any errors during the API call are logged and handled gracefully.

 ---